amaye15/SAM-2.1-onnx-rs/README.md

 ## Models
-- ONNX files included in the repository root:
+- ONNX files available in the repository root.
+For the free Space deployment we include only sam2_tiny.onnx to stay under the 1 GB Space limit.
-  - sam2_tiny.onnx
-  - sam2_small.onnx
-  - sam2_base_plus.onnx
-  - sam2_large.onnx
-- The Dockerfile copies these into the image; the server automatically loads the requested size on first use and caches it.
+- The Dockerfile copies sam2_tiny.onnx into the image; the server loads it on first use and caches it.

 ## Tech stack